joostiphone/Z390-Hackintosh-Joost/README.md

 https://www.tonymacx86.com/threads/unibeast-install-macos-mojave-on-any-supported-intel-based-pc.259381/#uefi_settings

 # BIG SUR BETA on OpenCore
-PRECAUSION:
-- This is in testing phase, but it's working remarkably well so far.

 So, I made an effort by installing Big Sur on a separate SSD.
 So far it's working very well.
 A small how-to here:

+PRECAUSION:
+- This is in testing phase, but it's working remarkably well so far.
+- Currently using Big Sur Beta 3.
+- I'm using OpenCore 0.6.0 (which is a beta).
+You can download latest build from here which you can use during the EFI creation as per below: https://github.com/williambj1/OpenCore-Factory/releases

 - USB preparation and installation of Big Sur according this video: https://www.youtube.com/watch?v=J22vqnS-QZ4&t=2s